Neptunians/uiuctf-2021-yana/README.md

 ![cache non-flag 1](img/flag_substring_loading_time.png)

 Now we're on the game!
-The loading time when there is a correct flag substring consistently around 3 ms. We have a timing attack!
+The loading time when there is a correct flag substring consistently around **3 ms**.
+We have a feasible timing attack!

 ## Brute-forcing the flag

-Now we have a way to find the next char by testing every char after the flag start "uiuctf{", following the regex they gave us in the bot source: "uiuctf{[a-z0-9_]}".
+Now we have a way to find the next character by testing every possible char after the flag start, "uiuctf{", following the regex they gave us in the bot source: "uiuctf{[a-z0-9_]}".
-It's just 37 attempts per char position so... feasible enough, but you don't wanna test every char in every position by hand, so let's automate sending the URL to the bot:
+It's just 39 attempts per char position so... feasible enough, but you don't wanna test every char in every position by hand, so let's automate sending the URL to the bot:

 ```python
 import time